 State waiver categories and themes by state

-Delivery system/payment reform Targeted population/services Adult Medicaid expansion
+Delivery system/payment reform Specific population/services Adult Medicaid expansion

 Multi-component No approved waiver

-*Arkansas, Michigan and Minnesota have a second targeted population/services waiver.
-New Hampshire has a second adult Medicaid expansion waiver and a third targeted population/services waiver.
+*Arkansas has a second specific population/services waiver that directly addresses coverage for children via the TEFRA or "Katie Becket" eligibility pathway.
+Michigan has a second and third waiver both focused on specific populations and/or services.
+Minnesota has a second specific population/services waiver.
+New Hampshire has a second adult Medicaid expansion waiver and a third specific population/services waiver.
 Alabama's Medicaid Transformation demonstration was terminated before its implementation at the request of the state.
-Ohio's "Healthy Ohio Program" was not approved by CMS.

-Hawaii and Alaska, not visible on the map, have approved multi-component and targeted population/services waivers, respectively.
+Hawaii and Alaska, not visible on the map, have approved multi-component and specific population/services waivers, respectively.